HumanSignal/Adala/README.md

 ## Support

 Are you in need of assistance or looking to engage with our community?
-Our [Discord channel]() is the perfect place for real-time support and interaction.
+Our [Discord channel](https://discord.gg/QBtgTbXTgU) is the perfect place for real-time support and interaction.
 Whether you have questions, need clarifications, or simply want to discuss topics related to our project, the Discord community is welcoming!

-## FAQ

-- What is an agent?
-  - Agent is a set of skills and runtimes that could be used to execute those skills.
-Each agent has its own unique environment (dataset) attached to it.
-You can define your own agent class that would have a unique set of skills for your domain.
-- What is a skill?
-  - Skill is a learned ability to solve a specific task.
-Skill gets trained from the ground truth dataset.